Meiguro/simplyjs/README.md

 #### Accel.config(accelConfig)

+This function configures the accelerometer `data` events to your liking.
+The `tap` event requires no configuration for use.
+Configuring the accelerometer is a very error prone process, so it is recommended to not configure the accelerometer and use `data` events with the default configuration without calling `Accel.config`.

-This function configures the accelerometer.
-It takes an `accelConfig` object:
+`Accel.config` takes an `accelConfig` object with the following properties:

 | Name        | Type    | Argument   | Default   | Description                                                                                                                                                                                                     |
 | ----        | :----:  | :--------: | --------- | -------------                                                                                                                                                                                                   |